-SCOR Europe's technical provisions are established based on the information it receives from insurance clients and ceding companies, including their own assessments, as well as on the basis of its knowledge of the risks, the studies it conducts and the trends it observes on a regular basis.
+SCOR Europe's technical provisions are established based on the information it receives from insurance and ceding clients, including their own assessments, as well as on the basis of its knowledge of the risks, the studies it conducts and the trends it observes on a regular basis.
 As part of the technical provisions process, SCOR Europe reviews available historical data and tries to anticipate the impact of various factors such as change in laws and regulations, judicial decisions, social and political attitudes, and changes in general economic conditions.

 If some information were to be incorrect and/or incomplete, this could have an adverse effect on the Company.
-Despite the audits it carries out on the companies with which it does business, SCOR Europe is still dependent on their technical provisions' assessment.
+Despite the audits it carries out on the companies with which it does business, SCOR Europe is still dependent on clients' own technical provisions assessment.